-Total rental expense under operating leases charged to operations for the years ended December 31, 2011, 2010 and 2009 amounted to \$1.4 million, \$1.0 million and \$1.0 million respectively.
+Total rental expense under operating leases charged to operations for the years ended December 31, 2012, 2011 and 2010 amounted to \$1.3 million, \$1.4 million and \$1.0 million respectively.
 Fitchburg leases its operations facility in Fitchburg, Massachusetts under an operating lease, with a primary term through January 31, 2013.
-The lease agreement allows for three additional five-year renewal periods at the option of Fitchburg.
+Fitchburg intends to purchase this facility at its fair market value at the end of this lease term.

-The following is a schedule of future operating lease payment obligations and future minimum lease payments under capital leases as of December 31, 2011:
+The following is a schedule of future operating lease payment obligations and future minimum lease payments under capital leases as of December 31, 2012: